realworldocaml/book/en/compiler-frontend.md

 ```

 We've specified a couple of additional flags here.
 The `-syntax` flag directs
-`ocamlfind` to add the `-pp` flag to the compiler command-line.
+<command>ocamlfind</command> to add the `-pp` flag to the compiler command-line.
 This flag
 instructs the compiler to run the preprocessor during its parsing phase.

 The `-package` flag imports other OCaml libraries.
 The `.syntax` suffix in the
 package name is a convention that indicates these libraries are preprocessors
 that should be run during parsing.
 The syntax extension modules are
-dynamically loaded into the `camlp4o` command which rewrites the input source
+dynamically loaded into the <command>camlp4o</command> command which rewrites the input source
 code into conventional OCaml code that has no trace of the new keywords.
 The
 compiler then compiles this transformed code with no knowledge of the
 preprocessor's actions.